alephium/www/src/content/news/alephium-multisig-gui-is-here-4b23bec7e2f/index.md

 ![](image_cd263d659c.jpg)

-- Go to <a href="https://alephium.github.io/alephium-toolkit/#/multisig/show" data-href="https://alephium.github.io/alephium-toolkit/#/multisig/show">Show Multisig Wallet</a>
+- Go to <a href="https://alephium.github.io/alephium-toolkit/#/multisig/show" >Show Multisig Wallet</a>
 - Copy the “address” content
 - Go to your wallet of choice (can be another multisig, the desktop, or extension wallet) and paste the address in the recipient field, choose the amount, the token, and send! — You can also give this address to someone else to pay to the multisig!
 - (If you want to send a token, remember you will need some \$ALPH to pay for gas anyway, so send some too)